hydrologie/xhydro/CONTRIBUTING.rst

        $ python -m pip install --editable .
        $ prek install

    This installs ``xhydro`` in an "editable" state, meaning that changes to the code are immediately seen by the environment.
 To ensure a consistent coding style, `make dev` also installs the ``pre-commit`` hooks to your local clone.
+It also installs all the libraries necessary to run the ``Extremes.jl`` hooks of the ``extreme_value_analysis`` module.

    On commit, ``prek`` will run ``pre-commit`` checks that ensure code quality checks are passing, perform automatic fixes if possible, and warn of violations that require intervention.
 If your commit fails the checks initially, simply fix the errors, re-add the files, and re-commit.